martinthomson/http2-client-certs/draft-thomson-http2-client-certs.md

 # Security Considerations {#security}

+The TLS extended master secret extension [RFC7627] and the TLS renegotiation indication extension [RFC5746] MUST be used to mitigate several known attacks on TLS renegotiation.

 Adding correlation between requests and TLS-layer authentication addresses the primary functional concerns with mid-session client authentication.
 However,